 Lastly, if you’re shooting with the stereoscopic 360heros rig, then you will have a slightly different workflow in AVP.
 I don’t even want to fathom the bizarre difficulties with 3D 360 video.

 Both the normal and stereoscopic 360 videos can easily be experienced on the Oculus Rift (using Kolor Eyes, which is free).

 As you can see its not the faint of heart, as it demands a pretty wide range of technical knowledge.
 But the results can be simply stunning.
 This is a newborn medium and there is alot of room to grow.
 But its an exciting time for fulldome show producers, hyperdome possibilities, and the Oculus Rift community.
 4k video in the dome has long been a dream and I think this is an bold step into a fascinating frontier.

 Update: November 21, 2014 – Looking for a simple description of 360 video and how it works?
-David Rabkin and I wrote a paper that was presented at the 2014 GLPA conference: “Spherical Video: You Have the Power”.
+David Rabkin and I wrote a paper that was presented at the 2014 GLPA conference: video of the presentation & PDF paper.
 So if you want the basics without getting too technical, then this is your best bet.
 Full cost assessments: H3Pro10HD or H3pro7.